top of page

 DIRECTOR

-Maximilian Wolman is the son of Astrid Korf-Wolman and sits on the board of the Willy Korf Foundation where he focuses on the exploration of new steelmaking technologies and processes.
-He currently resides in New York City where he is an analyst in the M&A team at Bank of America.
-Previously, Max worked at the Ardagh Group in their Metal Beverage business.
+Maximilian Wolman sits on the board of the Willy Korf Foundation where he focuses on the exploration of new steelmaking technologies and leads the selection process for the Willy Korf Award for Young Excellence.
+He currently resides in London where he works as an executive at the Ardagh Group.
+Previously, Max worked in industrials-focused M&A at Bank of America and in Ardagh's Metal Beverage business.
 Max graduated from the Huntsman Program of the University of Pennsylvania where he received a BSc in Economics from the Wharton School and a dual-major BA in International Studies and Italian Studies.

 MW-Pic.jpg